MicrosoftDocs/azure-dev-docs/articles/java/get-started/deploy.md

 Fully managed PaaS services for running Java applications on Azure include the following options:

-- [Azure Spring Apps](/azure/spring-apps), which makes it easy to deploy Spring Boot applications to Azure - without any code changes.
-The service manages all the infrastructure for Spring Boot applications.
-This infrastructure includes comprehensive monitoring and diagnostics, configuration management, service discovery, security, application lifecycle, publishing logs and metrics, CI/CD integration, blue-green deployments, and more.
-Developed in partnership with Pivotal (now part of VMware), Azure Spring Apps is jointly operated and supported by Microsoft and VMware.
-- [Azure App Service](/azure/app-service), an HTTP-based service for hosting web applications, REST APIs, and mobile back ends - with built-in security, load balancing, autoscaling, and automated management.
-App Service also supports comprehensive DevOps capabilities, such as continuous deployment, package management, staging environments, custom domains, and TLS/SSL certificates.
 - [Azure Container Apps](/azure/container-apps), which lets you run microservices and containerized applications on a serverless platform.
 Common uses include deploying API endpoints, hosting background processing applications, handling event-driven processing, and running microservices.
 Applications built on Azure Container Apps can dynamically scale based on HTTP traffic, event-driven processing, CPU, or memory load, or any [KEDA-supported scaler](https://keda.sh/docs/2.7/scalers).
+- [Azure App Service](/azure/app-service), an HTTP-based service for hosting web applications, REST APIs, and mobile back ends - with built-in security, load balancing, autoscaling, and automated management.
+App Service also supports comprehensive DevOps capabilities, such as continuous deployment, package management, staging environments, custom domains, and TLS/SSL certificates.

-Java runtimes for Azure Spring Apps and Azure App Service are supplied and maintained by Microsoft.
+Java runtimes for Azure Container Apps and Azure App Service are supplied and maintained by Microsoft.
 They only support LTS distributions of OpenJDK, using Eclipse Adoptium Temurin for Java 8 and the Microsoft Build of OpenJDK for Java 11 and 17.
 That said, there are some caveats - for example, our jointly developed and supported partner offerings (discussed [later](#jointly-built-and-supported-solutions-with-java-ecosystem-partners)) use their own runtimes.

 For Azure Container Apps, since you need to build and manage your own container images from source code, you're free to use the distribution and version of Java - and application server - of your choice.